Dedicated Anonymously for a Refuah Shelema for Rabbi Diamond - Shlomo Ben Mazal and for the Protection of the Entire Community!

 A Chance to Repent

 Noach also had an opportunity to save his generation, but his failure to try and influence the people explains why the flood is called mei noach—the waters of Noach, suggesting, according to the Zohar, that he may have had some responsibility for the flood.
-There’s a Kabbalah that says that Moshe was a gilgul (reincarnation) of Noach, and when B’nei Yisrael sinned with the golden calf and Hashem threatened to destroy the Jewish people, Moshe (who lived 120 years, the same amount of years that it took Noach to build the ark) prayed on their behalf.
+There’s a Kabbalah that says that Moshe was a gilgul—reincarnation of Noach, and when B’nei Yisrael sinned with the golden calf and Hashem threatened to destroy the Jewish people, Moshe (who lived 120 years, the same amount of years that it took Noach to build the ark) prayed on their behalf.
 He said to Hashem in parashat Ki Tissa, “Mecheni na mesifrecha—Erase me from Your Torah” if You destroy this nation.
 The words “mecheni na” contain the same letters as “mei Noach.”
+Like Noach, Moshe was also given the opportunity to repopulate the earth and start a new nation.
+However, Moshe prayed to Hashem that if the Jewish people would be destroyed, he would want to be erased as well, thereby saving the Jewish people of his generation.
 So, we learn from this that Moshe, as Noach’s gilgul, fixed Noach’s shortcoming of not reaching out to save his generation during the 120 years that it took him to build the ark.
-Moshe, on the other hand, prayed to Hashem that if the Jewish people would be destroyed, he would also want to cease to exist.

 Ish Tzadik Tamim—A Righteous and Perfect Man